 Standards for worthiness are increasing, and include keeping the Word of Wisdom (health laws of the Church), being modest and chaste, and maintaining high standards of honesty and integrity.
 Bishops help prepare young men to serve missions.
 For those young men who have committed past transgressions, bishops can provide counsel and support to help with the repentance process.
 Although the Church encourages all young males to serve a mission, a mission is not to be seen as a rite of passage for Mormon young men.
 Only young men with a sincere desire to serve should consider a mission.
 Pressure from community or family is not a good reason to serve.

-Single young Women can serve at the age of 21.
-Because the Church does not require women to serve, “sister missionaries” are considerably fewer in number than male missionaries.
-The sister missionaries serve for a year and a half.
+Single young Women can serve at the age of 19.
+Because the Church does not require women to serve, “sister missionaries” were considerably fewer in number than male missionaries when the service age for women was age 21.
+Since 2012, when the service age was lowered to 19, the percentage of female missionaries has risen from 14% to 51%.
+The “sister missionaries” serve for a year and a half.